JESIII/Stock-Advizir/README.md

 ![Play Store Page](https://i.imgur.com/x2uDZBy.png)

 ## Backtesting
-I am currently backtesting the script.
-You can the current positions [here](https://drive.google.com/file/d/1e2rrc39RedrFdKLD85jx8yHlU7CCehMo/view?usp=sharing) and the list of trades [here](https://drive.google.com/file/d/1e4lgMWyumHHBUeIveyEeypCBVeshpJKL/view?usp=sharing).
-The starting balance is 100k.
+Backtesting results: positions are [here](https://drive.google.com/file/d/1e2rrc39RedrFdKLD85jx8yHlU7CCehMo/view?usp=sharing) and the list of trades [here](https://drive.google.com/file/d/1e4lgMWyumHHBUeIveyEeypCBVeshpJKL/view?usp=sharing).
+The starting balance is 100k for each stock.
+The profit over 10 years is 245% not including dividends.
+Starting balance of $3.2m, ending balance of $7.8m.

 ## Credit
 Thanks to the developers of [FinTa](https://github.com/peerchemist/finta) and [YFinance](https://github.com/ranaroussi/yfinance) for their useful tools that are used in this program.